 At the power station a fleet of powerful locomotives were employed up to the mid 1970s.
 They were used to haul 1,000 ton coal trains.

-It moved to Ruddington, at what is now the Great Central Railway at Nottingham, in 1998 for cosmetic restoration.
+It moved to Ruddington, at what is now the Great Central Railway at Nottingham, in 1998 for a contract cosmetic restoration.